nkallima/sim-universal-construction/README.txt

 =========================
 ccsynchbench.c           // A blocking Fetch&Multiply object based on the CC-Synch algorithm [1].
 dsmsynchbench.c          // A blocking Fetch&Multiply object based on the DSM-Synch algorithm [1].
-hsynchbench.c            // A blocking Fetch&Multiply object based on the H-Synch algorithm [1] suitable for Numa architectures. simbench.c               // A wait-free Fetch&Multiply object based on the PSim algorithm [2]. oscibench.c              // A blocking Fetch&Multiply object based on the OSCI algorithm [3]. oyamabench.c             // A blocking Fetch&Multiply object based on the Oyama's algorithm [4].
+hsynchbench.c            // A blocking Fetch&Multiply object based on the H-Synch algorithm [1] suitable for Numa machines. simbench.c               // A wait-free Fetch&Multiply object based on the PSim algorithm [2]. oscibench.c              // A blocking Fetch&Multiply object based on the OSCI algorithm [3]. oyamabench.c             // A blocking Fetch&Multiply object based on the Oyama's algorithm [4].